trussworks/react-uswds/docs/for_trussels.md

 - Attend and help facilitate the ReactUSDS check-in meetings regularly
 - Pay attention to [USWDS](https://github.com/uswds/uswds) updates, and create new issues needed to help this project stay up-to-date with them
 - Participate actively in PR reviews, issue discussion, and project roadmap planning
-- Keep an eye on any security alerts that come up, and make sure they are addressed promptly
+- Keep an eye on any security alerts that come up, and make sure they are addressed promptly (see below)
 - Assist with shepherding library releases forward, and publishing to npm
 - Prevent PRs and issues from becoming stale, and clean up the ones that do
 - Moderate this repo and help keep it aligned with Truss project values

+### Addressing Security Alerts

+Typically any security alerts we receive will be related to third-party dependencies.
+This repo is currently configured so that Dependabot will automatically open PRs that fix dependency vulnurabilities, so ideally most of the time manual intervention is not needed.
+There may also be periods of time during which an alert is issued, but the related dependencies have not yet updated -- in this case, we usually choose to accept the risk of waiting until the updates have been released.
+However, if an exceptional case comes up -- such as a high severity vulnurability or even a vulnurability within this library -- and you aren't sure how to handle it, you can ask for help in one of the following Truss Slack channels (in order of relevance): #react-uswds, #g-frontend, #infrasec, #engineering

 ## Onboarding